ali-rivera/Python-Support-Hours/2_Git+GitHub/Git-GitHub.md

 - [pull request] - propose changes to a repo, a pull request is made in a branch, so it does not affect the base branch until approved
 - [fetch upstream] - gets all the new changes from the remote repo (or original repo, in the case of a forked repo) without merging
 - [clone] - copies your remote repo to your local machine

+Here is a [GitHub Cheat Sheet] that is a helpful reference while you get comfortable using git commands.

 ### Use Cases
 Let's say you have a repo set up for an app you're building and just added a developer to help you build out the app.
 You have a public remote repo already set up, but since it is your project, only you have permission to make changes to it.